isomerpages/moe-riversidesec2/_ccas/Co–Curricular Activities.md

 </thead>
 <tbody>
   <tr>
-    <td style="border: 1px solid black" class="tg-0lax">As a member of the AV crew, I have the experience of working backstage to support the various events held by the school.
-My first event involved supporting our school’s Speech Day.
-It was a challenging experience but with the amazing support of my seniors and teachers, I managed to learn meaningful lessons.
-I always look forward to working with the rest of the AV crew as we work hand in hand to make every school event a success. - Nur Shafeefa Binte Muhamad Mustafa</td>
+    <td style="border: 1px solid black" class="tg-0lax">In Badminton, we learned the basic skills of badminton such as ways to swing the racket and the correct footwork.
+We worked closely during intensive training to prepare ourselves for competitions.
+While the road would be fraught with many challenges, we always put in our best efforts in all the training sessions.
+Even if we did not achieve our target, we know we have tried our best and we are proud of ourselves. - Yuki Lee</td>
-    <td style="border: 1px solid black" class="tg-0lax">When I first joined Media Club, everything seemed new to me.
-I had a hard time learning the basics of photography.
-I saw this as a challenge that I had to overcome.
-My journey was not easy but thanks to my seniors and teachers, I sharpened my skills and am now more confident in presenting my work.
-I’m glad that I was given the opportunity to lead the club as one of the EXCO members. - Bilah Izzah Bahirah Binte Mohammad Noor</td>
+    <td style="border: 1px solid black" class="tg-0lax">I’ve had such an amazing experience being in basketball!
+Even though the training sessions were rigorous, I saw  improvements in my skills.
+Being in basketball also helped me make good friends whom I can trust and enjoy the CCA with.
+I appreciate the opportunity to help my juniors and for me to grow as a basketball player together with the team.
+I will never forget all the memorable and fun moments during the training sessions. - Amirah Raihanah Binte Abdul Halim </td>
   </tr>
   <tr>
     <td style="border: 1px solid black" class="tg-0lax"><a href="/co-curriculum/co-curricular-activities/physical-sports/football/">